Documenting the American South Logo

 Grace Jemison Rohrer, March 16, 1989.
 Interview C-0069.

-An Interview with North Carolina's First Woman to serve in a State Cabinet Level Position: Born in 1924, Grace Jemison Rohrer eventually settled in Winston-Salem, North Carolina, with her family.
-In the 1960s she became involved in organizing the Republican Party in Forsyth County and she joined forces with Democratic women in order to establish the North Carolina Women's Political Caucus in 1971.
+An Interview with North Carolina's First Woman in a State Cabinet-Level Position: The first woman to serve in a cabinet-level position in North Carolina, Grace Jemison Rohrer first became involved in politics in the 1960s, organizing the Republican Party in Forsyth County, North Carolina.
+Rohrer later joined forces with Democratic women in order to establish the North Carolina Women's Political Caucus (NCWPC) in 1971.
 In 1973, Governor James Holshouser appointed her to serve as the Secretary of Cultural Resources.
 Throughout the 1970s, Rohrer advocated for women to have a more active role in politics, and she actively supported the Equal Rights Amendment.

 Interviewee: Grace Jemison Rohrer Interviewer: Kathryn Nasstrom